-When Congress created the qualified small employer health reimbursement arrangement (QSEHRA), many envisioned it as a vehicle for small businesses to better control their benefits budget.
+When Congress created the qualified small employer health reimbursement arrangement (QSEHRA), or small business HRA, many envisioned it as a vehicle for small businesses to better control their benefits budget.

 Because small businesses using a QSEHRA could choose the dollar amount they would contribute to employees each month, they would no longer be at the mercy of unpredictable premium increases and other administration costs.

-In the newest PeopleKeep release, The QSEHRA: Annual Report 2018, data from businesses that used the QSEHRA show the new benefit fulfilled its purpose.
+In The QSEHRA: Annual Report 2018, data from businesses that used the QSEHRA show the new benefit fulfilled its purpose.

 In this post, we’ll use excerpts from the Annual Report to explain how the QSEHRA compared to traditional group health insurance in 2017.
 You can download the full report for more insights here.